qtiuto/lua-for-android/README.md

-     all its members exported to the global table if you specified importAllFunctions (default true) in the constructor of Script- Context.And global value "java" refers to the table.Note that java.type is exported as Type to avoid confiction.
+     all its members exported to the global table if you specified importAllFunctions (default true) in the constructor of Script- Context.And global value "java" refers to the table.Note that java.type is exported as ‘Type’ to avoid confiction.

     ScriptContext api: